 \[g_{n\geq 20} \geq \dfrac{1}{2} \qquad g_{n\geq 60} \approx 1\]

-If you have more than 20 guests, we have more than 1 out of 2 chances to have at least 2 identical types of gifts.
+If you have more than 20 guests, we have more than 1 out of 2 chances to have at least two identical types of gifts.

-So after explaining these 2 problems, I wish you a good Secret Santa.
+So, I wish you a good Secret Santa 🎄.

 Also read